jakstein/KenshiMarketPrices/README.md

     *   Converts the JSON data into a CSV file named `game_markups_spreadsheet.csv`.
     *   The CSV can be configured to have cities as columns and items as rows, or vice-versa. (via the `citiesHorizontal` variable, default is `True`).

+4.  **`save_editor_gui.py`** (run via `run_edit.bat`), provides a graphical interface to:
+*   Load the extracted and translated markups.
+*   Manually edit markup percentages for each item in each city.
+*   Filter items by city or item name.
+*   Randomize markups within specified caps and distribution types.
+*   Apply these changes back to the Kenshi save file.
+This can be done either by creating a modified local copy of the save or by directly writing to the original save file (use with caution).
+You can change the save type in the File menu of the GUI.

 ## Prerequisites

 *   **Python 3.x**: The scripts are written in Python.
 *   **Kenshi Game Installation**: Required for the `.mod` and `.base` files used by `translate_item_ids.py` to map item IDs to names.
 The script attempts to find this automatically, but placing these files in the `datafiles/` directory is a more reliable alternative (if you know what files exactly to use).
 *   **Kenshi Save File**: The `extract_game_data.py` script needs a Kenshi game file to process.
 It defaults to looking for `quicksave.save` in a `save/` subdirectory, then `zone.dat` or `platoon.dat` files.
 Alternatively it'll scan your APPDATA directories for the latest save file if none is found in the `save/` directory.
+The `save_editor_gui.py` also interacts with this save file when applying changes.

 ## Setup